 Sealing the joints helps prevent surface water infiltration that causes failure of the sub-grade surface, leading to spalling.
 Be certain, however, to delay applying sealant until all shrinkage is finished.
 Choose sealant materials from a reliable expansion joint repair supplier that have several important qualities.
 Sealants should be impermeable, bond securely to the concrete, and easily handle expansion and contraction.

 Recommended Concrete Crack Repair Products

-- POLYFLEX has proven effective at preventing wheeled traffic and stress vibration damage in concrete.
+- POLYFLEXhas proven effective at preventing wheeled traffic and stress vibration damage.
 It is a 100% solid, two component epoxy formula insensitive to moisture.
 POLYFLEX is an excellent choice for use in expansion joints and narrow masonry grooves.
-It is flexible and self-leveling, securely adhering to concrete, and serves to reinforce joints to prevent edge deterioration.
+It is flexible and self-leveling, securely adhering, and serves to reinforce joints to prevent edge deterioration.
 POLYFLEX is also valuable as a sealant for saw cut control joints, grooves and masonry joints, preventing the build-up of dirt and protecting against the invasion of water and corrosive materials.

-Call Capital Industries at 631-298-6300 to speak our experienced concrete expansion joint and crack filler support team.
-We will help you select the right product for your application.
+Call Capital Industries at 631-298-6300 to speak with our experienced expansion joint and crack filler support team.
+We will help you select the right solution for your application.